South Corsica: What to do and see in a week?

 1 Take your car (25 minutes drive) to the peninsula of Paratawhere you can walk to the pointand take advantage of the view on the Sanguinaires islands.

-2 Take a cruise around the islandsstop on the main island to walk to the lighthouse (or to take a walk to the bathe).
+2 Take a cruise around the islandsYou can do this by stopping on the main island to walk to the lighthouse (or to swim).

 You can easily walk to the historic centre of Ajaccio.